Tresorndala/Athens-group/README.md

 The Campus reporting Service  System is a web-based platform designed to streamline the process of reporting and resolving maintenance issues on campus.
 The system empowers students and staff to:

 Submit Maintenance Requests: Users can provide detailed descriptions and images of any problem they encounter.

-Real-time Status Tracking: Track the progress of their maintenance requests and stay updated on the resolution status.
+Status Tracking: Track the progress of their maintenance requests and stay updated on the resolution status.

 Notifications: Receive automatic notifications when their issue is resolved or if further action is required.

 By improving communication between the campus community and the facilities management team, this system ensures that maintenance issues are addressed quickly and efficiently, enhancing the overall campus experience.

 Features